 Yes.
 Here are places where I was able to find rambutan in Canada.

 - Basha Foods International in Calgary, Alberta for $8.77 CAD/kg or about $3.08/lb (July 2022)

 - T&T Supermarket in Calgary, Alberta for $3.64 CAD/lb or about $2.79/lb (August 2022)

 While the price of rambutan in Canada is on par with the price of rambutan in the United States, it’s still very expensive compared to prices in Southeast Asia.

 The information in this post is by no means comprehensive.
 I’m confident that other speciality grocery stores and international supermarkets sell rambutan too.

-Were you able to buy rambutan in the United States?
+Were you able to buy rambutan in the United States or Canada?
 If so, let us know below where else we can find them!

-If you like rambutan, then you probably also like mangosteen which can also be bought in the US.
+If you like rambutan, then you probably also like mangosteen which can also be bought in the US and Canada.